'Cause Then It's Awkward...

 Me: Oh...

 After about 9 rounds of this, you can imagine how restless you'd feel.
 What kept me going and what kept my ebullience energized was the fact that looking down the row of girls I was about to meet there was a cute redheaded girl with glasses coming up in the queue.
 Let's face it: speed-dating inherently presents this problem upon itself.
 The contestants are surely sizing up their competition along their row while comparing everyone with one another sitting in the row across.
-Instead of being someone who's trying to hit it off with everyone that I meet and come sit across, I try to hone it down to one or two realistic, viable prospects.
+Instead of being someone who's trying to hit it off with everyone that I meet and

 In this case, the short, glasses-wearing, non-cosplay-playing, dressed-in-black, redhead was the only speed dater that "tickled my fancy".
 No...wait...that sounds weird.
 She was the only one that caught my eye.
 Funny, considering some of the more...uh...liberal costumes...shall we say that were present in the room.
 Anywho, I paid my dues and waited patiently as the timer kept ticking and the seats kept changing.
 Unbeknownst to me at the time, Marisa (as the redheaded girl turned out to be named) was actually the penultimate girl with whom I got to speed date.